 - When performing the arm strokes with separate arms you may breathe to the side if you find it more comfortable.

-Paddles: If you want to add some power to your butterfly pull while getting a better feel for the water, then paddles are a great piece of equipment to use.
-I like the Speedo Powerplus Paddles.
-You can check them out on SwimOutlet by clicking here.
+If you want to add some power to your butterfly pull while getting a better feel for the water, then paddles are a great piece of equipment to use.

-Pull-Buoy: The pull-buoy is going to allow you to eliminate the kick, allowing you to solely focus on the arm mechanics of your stroke.
+The pull-buoy is going to allow you to eliminate the kick, allowing you to solely focus on the arm mechanics of your stroke.
 When swimming butterfly with the pull-buoy don’t worry too much if your legs are still moving a bit, this is natural since there is a lot of undulation throughout the stroke.
-For some good pull-buoy options, click here.
+For some good pull-buoy options, read my article here.

 Even though butterfly is a kick-dominant stroke, the arm mechanics still plays a large role in generating speed, especially in the sense of propelling the body forward in the water.
 That’s why it’s important to master the arm movement technique if you want to become a good butterfly swimmer.